 This country guide provides links to major research resources for Egyptian studies from across the Library, including digitized rare books, free and subscription-based databases, books, serials, and special format materials such as maps, prints & photographs, audio visual recordings, etc.

-Consisting of three sections—African, Hebrew and Near East—the African and Middles Eastern Division (AMED) is a major world resource center for Africa, the Middle East, the Caucasus, and Central Asia.
-The division has the custody of material in the non-Roman-alphabet languages of the region and sizable pamphlet collections on African Studies.
-Included in these collections are books, periodicals, newspapers, microforms, grey literature, and rarities including cuneiform tablets, manuscripts, incunabula (works printed before 1501) and other early African and Middle Eastern publications.
-Through its public reading room, reference librarians and curators provide researcher guidance and assistance in using the diverse collections available physically at the Library of Congress and the digital collections on the website.
+As a major world resource center for Africa, the Middle East, the Caucasus, and Central Asia, AMED has the custody of more than one million physical collection materials in the non-Roman-alphabet languages of the region such as Amharic, Arabic, Armenian, Georgian, Hebrew, Persian, Turkish, and Yiddish.
+Included in these collections are books, periodicals, newspapers, microforms, grey literature, and rarities such as cuneiform tablets, manuscripts, incunabula (works printed before 1501), and other early African and Middle Eastern publications.
+Among the most prized items are also several sizable pamphlet collections on African Studies.

 Official Name: Arab Republic of Egypt